nateemma/strategies/TSPredict/README.md

 # Time Series Prediction (TSPredict)

+_*NOTE: these streategies currently do not work too well.
+Some of them perform slightly better than Market, but not much more.
+The fundamental problem appears to be that the regression algorithms cannot handle the complexity of the underlying time series (predominantly the gain).
+I am currently investigating ways to address this*_

+_Also, the current performance is worse than previous releases because I fixed a subtle bug involving lookahead bias_

 Strategies in this directory implement a common approach to 'simply' estimating future values of a time series - in this case, the gain.
 I use gain instead of price because the values are similar across all pairs (price is not at all) and so I can create models that work for any pair.

 In general, most (all except TS_Wavelet*) of these strategies will try to load an existing model, but if it is not found it will create and train a new model.
 So, the first time you run a strategy, do so over a long period of time.